-27. Submission of list of bank accounts to National Treasury
+Submission of list of bank accounts to National Treasury.

-- (1) The Chief Registrar shall, by the 30th September of each year, provide the National Treasury with an up-dated list of all bank accounts held by the Fund. - (2) The list referred to under sub-regulation (1) shall include the following information - (a) name of the bank where the account is held; - (b) name of the bank account; - (c) type of bank account; - (d) signatories of the bank account; - (e) date on which the bank account was opened; - (f) the bank account number; - (g) purpose for the bank account, if different from the main operational bank account of the government entity; - (h) the bank account balances as at the 30th June each year.
+- (2) The list referred to under subregulation (1) shall include the following information - (a) the name of the bank where the account is held; - (b) the name of the bank account; - (c) the type of bank account; - (d) the signatories of the bank account; - (e) the date on which the bank account was opened; - (f) the bank account number; - (g) the purpose for the bank account, if different from the main operational bank account of the government entity; and - (h) the bank account balances as at the 30th June of each year. - 27.
+The classification of financial transactions in the Fund shall be based on the Standard Chart of Accounts or any such standards as may be applicable and issued by the Public Sector Accounting Standards Board.

-28. Application of the Standard Chart of Accounts
+Application of the Standard Chart of Accounts.